 If you already know about data transfer methods like FTP or cPanel, go here to learn how to delete unnecessary and unwanted data:

-Did you enjoy this article?
-Feel free to use the social buttons below and share this post with with other new blog owners.
+Did you find this post useful?
+If so, please take a moment to use the links below and share this article with other WordPress users.